onap/doc/docs/release/index.rst

 Project Specific Release Notes
 ++++++++++++++++++++++++++++++
-Major and stable point releases are specified by a list of project artifact versions in a :ref:`manifest<doc-release-manifest>`.
+ONAP releases are specified by a list of project artifact versions in a :ref:`manifest<doc-release-manifest>`.
 Each project provides detailed :ref:`release notes<doc-releaserepos>`
 and prepends to these if/when any updated versions the project team believes